 Abrahams Dresden is on the panel of solicitors recommended by the British Dental Association as having meaningful experience in dental matters.
 We have work referred to us on a regular basis by specialist lenders in the dental field, practice brokers and, of course, by existing clients.
 Abrahams Dresden is proud to be a member of NASDAL.
-The AD Dental Team comprises Russell, Paul, Philip, Liam, Stuart and Joanne.
+The AD Dental Team comprises Russell, Paul, Philip, Liam and Joanne.

 Acquisitions and Disposals